Tuesday 4 September 2018 – Saturday 18 May 2019*

 *Students may join at any stage throughout the year, subject to vacancies.

-For over 40 years, The Institute of Education has been preparing students for the Junior Cert exams.
-These 2nd year grinds, taught by our experienced and skilled teachers, provide 2nd year 2017/2018 students with consistent, expert tuition throughout the year, ensuring they never fall behind in class and have the confidence and knowledge to succeed at second level.
+For almost 50 years, The Institute of Education has been preparing students for the State exams.
+These 2nd year grinds, taught by our experienced and skilled teachers, provide 2nd year 2018/2019 students with consistent, expert tuition throughout the year, ensuring they never fall behind in class and have the confidence and knowledge to succeed at second level.

 Sample a Class: